osifinance/osifinanceapi/README.md

 ## Contact Us
 Need help?
 Have an idea?
 Feel free to check out our Discussions board.
 Just want to say hi or get extended spport?
-Come join our OSI Finance Discord Channel!
+Come join the [OSI Finance Discord Channel](https://discord.gg/HfmxDqBVjP)!